stve/negatives/README.md

 ![Pyscho](https://github.com/spagalloco/negatives/raw/master/psycho.png)

-Negatives is a ruby library for quickly resolving image urls from link shorteners as well as image hosting services like yfrog and twitpic.
+Negatives is a ruby library for quickly resolving image urls from link shorteners and image hosting services like yfrog and twitpic.

 Installation
 ------------